emlid/emlid-docs/docs/reach/common/tutorials/mock-location.md

 Besides being an NTRIP Client, this app also allows NMEA data input via Bluetooth and supports Android feature called **mock location**.
 This feature allows substituting your device's built-in GPS receiver with an external location provider.

 !!! note ""
 	Lefebure NTRIP Client allows GIS apps in the Android device to use accurate coordinates from Reach.

 * Install the app [Lefebure NTRIP Client](https://play.google.com/store/apps/details?id=com.lefebure.ntripclient) in your Android device

 * Open *Developer Options* on your Android device and choose *Lefebure NTRIP Client* in *Select mock location app* field

 <p style="text-align:center"><img src="../img/reach/mock-location/developer-options.jpg" style="width: 800px;"/></p>

+!!! note ""
+	It is recommended to switch off the power-saving mode on your phone as it may limit background data usage for the Lefebure NTRIP client app.

 *  Launch the Lefebure NTRIP Client app and tap on the *settings* icon (gear in the upper right corner)